 As you begin narrowing down your college selection, it’s important to consider what you should look for in a STEM degree program.
 Just a few factors to consider include:

 Perhaps the most important thing you should look for in a STEM degree program is a variety of majors.
 STEM isn’t a single program of study.
-Instead, it’s a cluster of degree programs, including all kinds of different majors in the fields of:
+It’s a cluster of degree programs, including all kinds of different majors in the fields of:

-Not all schools that have STEM degree programs offer research opportunities for undergraduate students – but some of the best programs include a variety of cutting-edge research institutes and projects.
+Not all schools that have STEM degree programs offer research opportunities for undergraduate students.
+But some of the best programs include a variety of cutting-edge research institutes and projects.

 Recognition and Reputation

-you study, that matters in STEM, the truth is that it’s most likely a combination of both factors.
-The difference in future salary – and even college dropout rate – may not be as significant in STEM subjects as in other disciplines, but these differences still exist, TIME’S MONEY Magazine
+you study, that matters in STEM.
+The truth is that it’s most likely a combination of both factors.
+The difference in future salary – and even college dropout rate – may not be as significant in STEM subjects as in other disciplines.
+But these differences still exist, TIME’S MONEY Magazine

 Program Size and Class Sizes

 Do you have to get lost in a crowd of students just to earn an in-demand STEM degree?
 You might be surprised to learn that many top STEM colleges have a total undergraduate population of less than 4,000 students.
 Their small size is often a benefit.
 It allows the school to keep classes small.
 It also gives instructors the opportunity to offer individual attention to help students gain the most from their studies.

 It may seem that there are a lot of things to look for in a STEM degree program, but with a little research, you can find a program that offers all of these advantages and more.